 Once you have reviewed safe boating guidelines and filed for registration, it is time to equip your vessel.
 The U.S. Coast Guard's (U.S.C.G.) list of required equipment is shown below.
-To review the guidelines for each item, reference pages 23 and 24 of the Sportfish, Cruisers, Yachts Owner's Manual or go to https://www.uscgboating.org/images/420.PDF.
+To review the guidelines for each item, reference page 23 of the Sportfish, Cruisers, Yachts Owner's Manual.